Credit for Co-Ops and Internships

 Get Credit for your Experience

-Students must obtain department approval to enroll in a co-op/internship course.
+Students must obtain department approval to enroll in a co-op course.
+International students who require CPT work authorization must be approved to enroll in a CECS co-op course before applying for CPT.
 Continue reading for additional information on eligibility, course enrollment, and the approval process.